owlike/genson/website/Documentation/UserGuide.md

 ###Via annotations###

-Excluding a property can be achieved by putting a {% highlight java nowrap %}@JsonIgnore{% endhighlight %} annotation on the field or getter/setter.
-The same goes for including a property (for example a private field that you want to be serialized) but using {% highlight java nowrap %}@JsonProperty{% endhighlight %} annotation.
+Excluding a property can be achieved by putting a `@JsonIgnore` annotation on the field or getter/setter.
+The same goes for including a property (for example a private field that you want to be serialized) but using `@JsonProperty` annotation.
-JsonProperty can also be used to define a different name for a property than the default one {% highlight java nowrap %}@JsonProperty(name="newName"){% endhighlight %}.
+JsonProperty can also be used to define a different name for a property than the default one `@JsonProperty(name="newName")`.

 ###Via GensonBuilder###